California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 • Drug testing and/or drug and alcohol counseling programs;

-• Temporary or permanent exclusion from attending University events or activities;
+• Temporary or permanent exclusion from attending University events or activities, including extra-curricular or co-curricular activities;

 • Suspension from employment or participation in an academic program, extra-curricular, or co-curricular activities;

-• Other actions which seek to make a victim whole or which seek to prevent a recurrence of Prohibited Conduct.
+• Other actions that seek to make a victim whole or which seek to prevent a recurrence of Prohibited Conduct, such as a written or verbal apology or participation in a post-grievance process mediation.

 B. Definitions Applicable in Matters of Prohibited Conduct Other than Title IX Sexual Harassment